Tykay99/BurrowsWheeler/README.md

 To compress a text file.
 A full description of the programming assignment can be located at https://www.cs.princeton.edu/courses/archive/fall21/cos226/assignments/burrows/specification.php

-## MoveToFront
+## MoveToFront method

 This method applies the MoveToFront conversion.
 By representing charachters which appear in succession with smaller integers, it allows Huffman Compression to better take place.
+For efficiency, modular arithmetic is utilized.

 The typical run-time is n + R, where n is length of the string and R is the size of the alphabet

-## CircularSuffixArray
+## CircularSuffixArray method

 Convert a String into a CircularSuffixArray, which is a sorted representation in which all possible orderings of the string using MSD sort.

 The typical run-time is n * log_R (n)

-## BurrowsWheeler
+## BurrowsWheeler method

 Either transform or inverse transform a given string, using its CircularSuffixArray representation, to increases the likelihood of charachters occuring in close succesion to each other.
 Use key-indes counting to apply algorithm efficiently.